 The other problem some people note with grilling indoors is the smoke.
 That is more of a problem with steaks and proteins that take a long time to cook.
 Salmon and fish usually takes less than 7-10 minutes from sear to done and doesn’t emit any smoke that I have noticed.

-The other way to grill effectively (and quickly) indoors is to use one of the pannini-type of electric grills/griddles.
+The other way to grill effectively (and quickly) indoors is to use one of the pannini-type of indoor grills.
 These cook from the top and bottom at the same time and makes short shrift out of grilling steaks and pork chops.
 Love grill marks on both sides of the meat also!

 Mexican Grilled Salmon adapts easily to low carb or keto